 Summer.
 End May - mid July.

-What Goes Well With Cherries?
+What Pairs Well With Cherries?

-Almond and Cherries
+Almond and Cherries - A Good Match

 - Add cherries instead of strawberries in this upside-down almond tart.